jinay1991/CarND-Vehicle-Detection/README.md

 Here is an example using the `YUV` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

-With this, while training classifier I found that adding more training data could help eliminating false positives for car detection hence I flipped the original images of dataset with `cv2.flip` and added features to respective class.
-This helped in improving classifier accuracy.

 #### 2. Explain how you settled on your final choice of HOG parameters.